triton-inference-server/server/docs/customization_guide/deploy.md

 > must be access controlled.
 Adding untrusted files
 > can lead to arbitrarty execution attacks.

-## Deploying behind a secure Proxy or Gateway
+## Deploying Behind a Secure Proxy or Gateway

 The Triton Inference Server is designed primarily as a microservice intended to be deployed as part of a larger solution within an